Idiotsha/accounts/README.md

 # accounts
-How to control a account
+How to control a google account from being hacked